zopefoundation/RestrictedPython/docs/contributing/index.rst

 Preperations for a new Python version
 +++++++++++++++++++++++++++++++++++++

-RestrictedPython should be updated for each new Version of Python.
+RestrictedPython should be updated for each new version of Python.
 To do so, please read the Changelog (`What's new in Python`_) and copy and adjust the new AST Grammar (can be found under: `Python 3 AST`_) to ``/docs/contributing/ast/python<version>.ast`` and add a new ``changes_from<old_version>to<new_version>.rst to /docs/contributing`` and add those to ``index.rst``.

 For each new *AST Node* please add a ``visit_<AST Node>`` to ``/src/RestrictedPython/transformer.py`` and add tests to ``/tests/``.